pygfx/pygfx/docs/transparency.rst

 In contrast, the "composite" and "weighted" methods result in semi-transparent fragments, and by default have ``depth_write=False``.
 The renderer sorts these object back-to-front to improve the chance of correct blending.
-Note that with the 'auto' mode, de default ``depth_write`` depends on the ``opacity``.
+Note that with the 'auto' mode, the default ``depth_write`` depends on the ``opacity``.